bagheri-dev/bagheri-dev/README.md

       </p>
       <ul>
         <li>
-          "Dedicated front-end developer with a passion for creating visually engaging and user-friendly interfaces."
+          Dedicated front-end developer with a passion for creating visually engaging and user-friendly interfaces.
         </li>
         <li>
-          "Experienced in building responsive, accessible, and
+          Experienced in building responsive, accessible, and
           performance-optimized websites that deliver exceptional user
-          experiences across all devices."
+          experiences across all devices.
         </li>
         <li>
-          "Skilled in leveraging modern front-end frameworks and libraries, including React and TypeScript, to bring innovative designs to life."
+          Skilled in leveraging modern front-end frameworks and libraries, including React and TypeScript, to bring innovative designs to life.
         </li>
         <li>
-          "Collaborative team player who thrives in dynamic environments and enjoys tackling complex challenges."
+          Collaborative team player who thrives in dynamic environments and enjoys tackling complex challenges.
         </li>
         <li>
-          "Detail-oriented with a commitment to writing clean, efficient, and scalable code, ensuring seamless user interactions."
+          Detail-oriented with a commitment to writing clean, efficient, and scalable code, ensuring seamless user interactions.
         </li>
         <li>
-          "Keen on continuous learning and staying updated with the latest front-end technologies and best practices."
+          Keen on continuous learning and staying updated with the latest front-end technologies and best practices.
         </li>
       </ul>
     </div>